makersacademy/chitter-challenge/README.md

 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter
 ```
-I added registration but still have to add authentication.
+I added registration and authentication.

 ## Changes to Implement
 Full testing for timestamps
-Authentication
 css